davetcoleman/moveit_dashboard/README.md

 # MoveIt!
 Dashboard

-Description: Very simple Rviz interface for interacting with custom MoveIt! applications (or any ROS application really) via ROS topics
+Description: Very simple Rviz interface for interacting with custom MoveIt! applications (or any ROS application really) via ROS topics.
+Does not actually depend on MoveIt!

 Features:

  - Custom Rviz panel
  - Buttons that trigger ROS messages
+ - Rviz-based keyboard control for stepping through application
+ - Interface for integrating interaction with other cpp nodes

 Developed by [Dave Coleman](http://dav.ee/) at the University of Colorado Boulder

-<div>Icons made by <a href="http://www.flaticon.com/authors/google" title="Google">Google</a> licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>

 Status: